br00k/terraformware/README.md

 run: `terraformware -h`

+check `samples/terraformware.j2` and `samples/variables.tf`

 The script must be executed within the directory where you have the terraform configuration files

-This script will:
+The script will sync the status of your servers.
+In detail it will:

-- render `terraform.j2` and create a terraform file (`main.tf`) using the variables defined in `variables.tf` (this file will vanish when the script ends)
+- render `terraform.j2` and create a terraform file (`main.tf`) using the variables defined in `variables.tf` (`main.tf` will vanish when the script ends)

 - add/replace/remove DNS entries to infoblox